leonardpauli/lp-chess/README.md

 - open project with intelliJ, run google linting
 - run tests, from tiny to larger, while resolving logic issues
 - abort for now because I absolutely don't have time for this
+- get back, fix simple interface for handling simple 8x8 board
+- use build system + package manager

 then:

-- get back, fix simple interface for handling simple 8x8 board
+- fix CI: travis, CLA check, PR + issue template, lint on commit
 - fix adapter from ChessGame to interface
 - fix GUI as separate package, with logic defered to the interface
+- fix local network player mode using sockets and protobuf (?)
+- implement discovery service + deploy using now
+- implement optional proxying service (workaround for limited networks) + deploy using now
+- implement adapter for indapluplus legacy json format/protocol + test with other engine
-- implement adapter for someone else's engine (before friday)
+- implement gui adapter for someone else's engine
+- add github issues + pr to others

 then:

 - implement UI for 3/multiple-kingdoms-chess + dimentional/teleport-chess + "Fischer Random Chess" combo + move-10s-max-dur

 ### notes

 - using rim
 - using js
 - using java

 #### idea: to create a general/abstract "BoardGame" base class (extended by Chess); following the normalisation principle.